-For people living around 40o north latitude, the latest sunsets of the year happen in late June.
-And in the Southern Hemisphere, at 40o south latitude, it’s the year’s latest sunrises that happen around this time of year.
+For people living around 40 degrees north latitude, the latest sunset of the year will happen in another day or two, on or around June 27.
+And in the Southern Hemisphere, at 40 degrees south latitude, it’s the year’s latest sunrise that’ll happen around then.
 That’s in spite of the fact that the Northern Hemisphere’s longest (or Southern Hemisphere’s shortest) day of the year fell about a week ago, on the June solstice.

 The year’s latest sunset always comes after the summer solstice, even though the exact date of the latest sunset depends on your latitude.
-Farther north – at Seattle – the latest sunset happens a few days before June 27.
+Farther north – at Seattle – the latest sunset happens around June 25.
 Farther south at Mexico City, the latest sunset won’t happen until early July.

-In June and July, the day (as measured by successive returns of the midday sun) is nearly 1/4 minute longer than 24 hours.
+For several weeks, around the June solstice, the day (as measured by successive returns of the midday sun) is nearly 1/4 minute longer than 24 hours.
 Hence, the midday sun (solar noon) comes later by the clock in late June than it does on the June solstice.
 Therefore, the sunrise and sunset times also come later by the clock, as the table below helps to explain.

 For Denver, Colorado